balena-labs-projects/bluetooth/README.md

 ## Features

-The bluetooth block is a Docker image that runs a pre-configured bluetooth agent, some of it's features are:
+The bluetooth block is a Docker image that runs a pre-configured bluetooth pairing agent, some of it's features are:

 - Handle bluetooth pairing and connection with other devices
 - Support for any bluetooth interface (built-in or USB)
 - Uses DBus to communicate with balenaOS bluetooth daemon
+- Reconnect on boot to known and trusted devices

+Note that this block *does not* deal with the bluetooth "data layer".
+Your application will need to handle the data stream corresponding to the desired bluetooth profile.
+For example, the [`audio` block](https://github.com/balenablocks/audio) takes an already paired and connected bluetooth device and sets it up as an A2DP audio source.

 ## Usage